MyCoRe-Org/mir-alias-plugin/README.md

 With a given alias mechanismus the previous URL is also reachable via created alias-URL, for example "http://.../mir/go/oa/publicationsfonds"

+## Features
+### Alias basic resolvement
+Alias allocation is affiliated to mir editor-admins.xed.
+After save the document alias is available via:

+**{webApplicationBaseURL}/{aliasConfParameter}/{alias-part}**.

+For the shown case alias is available through **http://localhost:8291/go/sozial.geschichte-online**

+### Related Items with Alias Structure
+The Alias plugin recognizes alias structure in related items.You can allocate this way an expanded alias structure.
+The URL will be generated automatically based on the information from your alias structure.

+### Multiple Aliases
+The alias structure is based on a tree.
+It is possible to assign multiple alises.

 ## Installation instructions (As mir-enduser)

 1. Download the project from this repository and place it on your computer